RFID Tagging, what does it cost to tag assets?

 Pricing could be anywhere from £0.22 pence to £10.00 per item depending on various factors.
 The key factors involved with this group are the time to tag each asset, including the data input requirement, and other factors around the processing.

 How many assets can be tagged in an hour/day

 That is the key variable, it’s all about productivity.

 Tagging Group C has other factors to take into account.

-The challenges around tagging group c means the price per asset tagged is higher than groups A and B. Locating the asset, actually tagging it, travel between assets and skills required are the key factors.
+The challenges around tagging group c means the price per asset tagged is higher than groups A and B. Locating the asset, actually tagging it, travelling between assets and the skills required are the key factors.

 What skills does the tagging operative require, do they need to be acquainted with the asset type or do they need to be capable of dismantling it

-How much dead time will effect the process, equipment in use stopping the process or other delays.
-Some assets are too high return to take out of operation outside of normal procedures
+How much dead time will affect the process, equipment in use stop the process or other delays?
+Some assets are too high a return to take out of operation outside of normal procedures